asit-dhal/asit-dhal.github.io/_posts/2021-07-05-Nullable-type-in-Cpp17.md

 }
 ```

-Instead of returning 0 as a special value, we return std::nullopt.
+Instead of returning 0 as a special value, we return `std::nullopt`.
 In the calling site, we don’t have to worry about what is the special value.

 ### Construction

-We can create std::optional object which has no value at all.
+We can create `std::optional` object which has no value at all.
 The contained object won’t be constructed at all.

 ```cpp
 class Val